FarisIzzaturRahman/snp_count/README.md

     The output process will be showed if the process is successfully executed

-This code can be used with the file input argument command to output the file.
+This code can be used with the file input and output argument command .
 The program will analyze the input of the sample file provided on IMPUTE2 by default, but it can also analyze other files.

 <img width="589" alt="image" src="https://user-images.githubusercontent.com/64579004/192251451-ea019f5c-4511-4218-9f98-d30224d1ef14.png">